dogolpeezon/opengl/README.md

 # opengl
-all libs needed for opengl
+all libs needed for opengl game engine.